Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Experiments

 where \smash{$\hCov_i^*$}, $i=1,\ldots,n$, are as in \eqref{eq:bootstrap_cov}.
 While \smash{$\widehat{\df}_\alpha(g)$} estimates \smash{$\df_\alpha(g)$} (unbiasedly), it seems that \smash{$\widetilde{\df}_\alpha(g)$} is designed to directly estimate $\df(g)$ (though not unbiasedly).

 In Figure \ref{fig:df_comparison}, we evaluate the performance of these two degrees of freedom estimators \eqref{eq:cb_df}, \eqref{eq:by_df} using the same simulation framework as that described in the last subsection, with $s=5$ and $\mathrm{SNR}=2$.
 We consider two functions $g$: lasso and forward stepwise, and for each, we vary their tuning parameters over their effective ranges.
 Lastly, we fix $\alpha=0.1$.
 The figure displays the estimated degrees of freedom from CB \eqref{eq:cb_df} or BY \eqref{eq:by_df}, against the support size of the underlying fitted sparse regression model (for the lasso, we take this to be the average support size for the given value of $\lambda$ over all 100 repetitions): the bands represent the degrees of freedom estimate plus and minus one standard error, over the 100 repetitions.
-The true degrees of freedom (itself estimated via Monte Carlo) is shown as a dashed line; note, this is the degrees of freedom $\df(g)$ at the original noise level, not the noise-elevated degrees of freedom $\df_\alpha(g)$.
-We see that both methods provide reasonably accurate estimates of degrees of freedom throughout, albeit slightly biased upwards at various points along the path (support sizes), due to the use of $\alpha=0.1$.
-Reducing $\alpha$ would reduce the bias, but also increase the variability in the estimates.
+The true degrees of freedom (itself estimated via Monte Carlo) is plotted as a dashed line.
+To be clear, this plots the degrees of freedom $\df(g)$ at the original noise level, not the noise-elevated degrees of freedom $\df_\alpha(g)$.
+We see that both methods provide reasonably accurate estimates of $\df(g)$ throughout, albeit slightly biased upwards at various points along the path (support sizes), due to the use of $\alpha=0.1$.
+Reducing $\alpha$ would reduce the bias, but also increase the variability.
 We also see that the estimates of degrees of freedom from the CB method are just a bit more variable across the lasso path, and most noticeably so at the smallest support sizes.